adstuart/azure-gwlb-chain/README.md

 ![](images/2023-03-31-16-40-56.png)

-- If the Palo Alto Firewall layer allows the traffic, then the traffic egresses from the PA NVA via the VXLAN trust tunnel, returns via the unraveling to Blue GWLB to Green SLB to one of the HAProxy VMs.
+- If the Palo Alto Firewall layer allows the traffic, then the traffic egresses from the PA NVA via the VXLAN trust tunnel, returns via the unraveling of Blue GWLB to Green SLB to one of the HAProxy VMs.
 They receive the traffic sourced from 92.237.232.141 as if nothing happened, and ultimately pass this to the backend web farm as before.

 ![](images/2023-03-31-16-05-29.png)